Suzanne Pleshette: Early life and education

-Acting career

-Stage
+Career

 The Boston Globe described her appearance and demeanor as sardonic and her voice as sultry.
-She began her career at age 20 as a stage actress.
+The five-foot, four-inch Pleshette began her career at age 20 as a stage actress.
 She made her Broadway debut in Meyer Levin's 1957 play Compulsion, adapted from his novel inspired by the Leopold and Loeb case.
 The following year, she performed in the debut of The Cold Wind and the Warm by S. N. Behrman at the Shubert Theatre in New Haven, Connecticut, directed by Harold Clurman and produced by Robert Whitehead.
 In 1959, she was featured in the comedy Golden Fleecing, starring Constance Ford and Tom Poston.
 (Poston would eventually become her third husband.)
 That same year, she was one of two finalists for the role of Louise/Gypsy in the original production of Gypsy.
 During the run of The Cold Wind and the Warm, she spent mornings taking striptease lessons from Jerome Robbins for the role in Gypsy.
-In his autobiography, Arthur Laurents, the play's author stated, "It came down to between Suzanne Pleshette and Sandra Church.
+In his autobiography, Arthur Laurents, the play's author, stated, "It came down to between Suzanne Pleshette and Sandra Church.
 Suzanne was the better actress, but Sandra was the better singer.
 We went with Sandra."
 In February 1961, she succeeded Anne Bancroft as Anne Sullivan Macy opposite 14-year-old Patty Duke's Helen Keller in The Miracle Worker.

-Film

-Her early screen credits include The Geisha Boy, Rome Adventure, Fate Is the Hunter, and Youngblood Hawke, but she was best known at that time for her role in Alfred Hitchcock's suspense film The Birds.
-Immediately following The Birds, Pleshette was cast in 40 Pounds of Trouble, a comedy film co-starring Tony Curtis and Phil Silvers, which Curtis was producing through his own film production company, Curtis Enterprises.
+Her early screen credits include The Geisha Boy (1958), Rome Adventure (1962), Fate Is the Hunter (1964), and Youngblood Hawke (1964), but she was best known at that time for her role in Alfred Hitchcock's suspense film The Birds (1963).
+Immediately following The Birds, Pleshette was cast in 40 Pounds of Trouble (1962), a comedy film co-starring Tony Curtis and Phil Silvers, which Curtis was producing through his own film production company, Curtis Enterprises.
 40 Pounds of Trouble was the first motion picture ever filmed at Disneyland, and was distributed by Universal-International Pictures in late 1962.

-She worked with Steve McQueen in the 1966 western drama film Nevada Smith, was nominated for a Laurel Award for her starring performance in the comedy If It's Tuesday, This Must Be Belgium opposite Ian McShane, and co-starred with James Garner in a pair of films, the drama Mister Buddwing and the western comedy Support Your Local Gunfighter.
-She starred in a number of Walt Disney family films, most notably in The Shaggy D.A.
-(1976).
-She was the lead actress in Hot Stuff (1979) and Oh, God!
-Book II (1980).
+She worked with Steve McQueen in the 1966 western drama film Nevada Smith, was nominated for a Laurel Award for her starring performance in the comedy If It's Tuesday, This Must Be Belgium opposite Ian McShane, and co-starred with James Garner in a pair of films, Support Your Local Gunfighter (1971) and the drama Mister Buddwing (1966).

-Pleshette provided the voices of Yubaba and Zeniba in the English dub of Japanese director Hayao Miyazaki's Academy Award-winning film Spirited Away and the voice of Zira in Disney's direct-to-video film The Lion King II: Simba's Pride and sang the song "My Lullaby".